Which geodesic flows are left-handed ?: Introduction

 \section{Introduction}

 Left-handed flows are a particular class of non-singular 3-dimensional flows on rational homology spheres introduced by \'Etienne Ghys~\cite{GhysLeftHanded}.
-The definition roughly says that every pair of periodic orbits has negative linking number.
-This property implies that every finite collection of periodic orbits forms a fibered link (\emph{i.e.}, is the binding of an open book decomposition) and bounds a Birkhoff section for the flow.
-In short, a left-handed flow can be written as a suspension flow in as many ways as one can hope.
-This notion provides a direct proof of the fact that all periodic orbits of the Lorenz flow~\cite{Lorenz} are fibered knots~\cite[Thm.\,5.2]{BW}.
-It is then natural to look for other examples of left-handedness and to wonder whether such flows are abundant.
-The (mirror of the) Seifert flow on~$\Sph^3$ and the geodesic flow on the unit tangent bundle to a 2-sphere whose curvature is everywhere close to~$1$ are also left-handed~\cite{GhysLeftHanded}.
-The periodic orbits of the geodesic flow on the unit tangent bundle to the modular surface~$\Hy/\PSLZ$ are isotopic to periodic orbits of the Lorenz flow~\cite[\S3.5]{Ghys}, so that the geodesic flow on the modular surface is also left-handed.
+This topological property roughly means that every pair of periodic orbits has negative linking number.
+It implies that every finite collection of periodic orbits bounds a so-called Birkhoff section (\emph{i.e.}, a global section with boundary) for the flow, and therefore forms a fibered link.
+In short, a left-handed flow can be written as an almost-suspension flow in as many ways as one can hope.
+The first examples of left-handed flows are the Seifert flows on~$\Sph^3$ and the Lorenz flow (although the second is not strictly speaking left-handed because of its fixed points).
+This gives an alternative proof that all torus links and all Lorenz links are fibered~\cite[Thm.\,5.2]{BW}.

+A natural question is then to look for other examples of left-handedness and to wonder whether such flows are abundant.
+The geodesic flow on the unit tangent bundle to any 2-dimensional sphere whose curvature is everywhere close to~$1$ is also left-handed~\cite{GhysLeftHanded}.
+This gives infinitely many examples of non-conjugated left-handed flows.
+The geodesic flow on the unit tangent bundle to the modular surface~$\Hy/\PSLZ$ gives another example since its periodic orbits are isotopic to periodic orbits of the Lorenz flow~\cite[\S3.5]{Ghys}.
 The cases of the almost-round spheres and of the modular surface lead to

 \begin{question}[Ghys] Which geodesic flows are left-handed? \end{question}